dilermando-lima/supervised-running-api/README.md

 ## Important!
 Child thread will not be managed
 Pay attention about start a child thread in running implementation.
 So this api doesn't managed sub thread on retries.
 If you need create child threads, it's suggested create this new child thread with this api.

-### Bad practice if you don't know how child thread will be ended.
+**Bad practice if you don't know how or when child thread will be ended.**
 ```java
    .setRunning(() ->{ // parent thread managed by this api